MoralisWeb3/docs/docs/01-web3-data-api/evm/resources/05-supported-dexs.md

 - [PulseChain](#pulsechain)

 :::note
-If you do not specify a particular `exchange`, our API takes a comprehensive approach.
+If you do not specify a particular exchange, our API takes a comprehensive approach.
 It checks various exchanges one by one, ensuring that it finds the price you need.
 It does this while being smart about avoiding exchanges or pairs with low liquidity, guaranteeing you get reliable and accurate results for your queries.
 :::

 ### Ethereum

+Chain ID: `0x1`

 | Supported DEX(s)                       | Query Parameter Value |
 | -------------------------------------- | --------------------- |